w3f/Grants-Program/applications/msai.md

 ### Ecosystem Fit

 The deliverables described above can be generalized but are intended to be used by any project that would like to leverage encrypted data stored on the blockchain ( via NFT).
+Off chain worker local storage provides a good start but it is incredibly difficult to integrate it into a health app and provide smart contract verified hash from authorized 'verifiers'.
+So what we are proposing is Polkadot to fund an example application with the necessary extensions and wasm smart contracts that can then be used by any health application.
 Integrating this layer of storage with NFT smart contracts makes storage more accessible for developers within the Substrate ecosystem.
 Our proposed system will be usable by any application or system where they deal with health data and get user opt-in thus contributing to demand for the Polkadot ecosystem.

 The project is a practical application of web3 technologies which we intend to build within the Polkadot.
 Additional benefits include proving Polkadot's scalability as the number of users on the parachain grows by for instance spliting records by region and having a parachain per region as illustrated in our component diagram.
 Ultimately consumers will benefit , particularly health patients who travel in multiple jurisdictions (e.g. Ukranians who arrive in UK have no medical history, and it is difficult to carry and validate scans from different countries)
-Target audience is any healthcare data silo and any health patients who can contribute their data and earn ERC20 like tokens on this chain.
 - What need(s) does your project meet?
-Specialising public blockchain for storage and exchange of health data.
+Specialising public blockchain for storage and exchange of health data making it easy to use the off chain worker local storage with encyrption and smart contract verified data integrity via hashes as described in [1].
 This allows the creation of a federated healthcare system.
 - Are there any other projects similar to yours in the Substrate / Polkadot / Kusama ecosystem?
 Not that we know of;
 No project has been able to create a public health blockchain as it is either too slow or ineffective data privacy